20 Reasons Why Students Fail And Solutions

 10. SO DISORGANIZED

 Some students, as a result of laziness, don’t have an order of things.
 No plan, no goals.
 They usually don’t have a plan of carrying out certain activities.
-They do things haphazardly in no order at all.
-They also address matters when consequences are so glaring.

 Support systems are important factors for succeeding in every aspect of life.
 Most students don’t have anyone to look up to for guidance with respect to their academics.
 Having no one who has passed through the system to put you through some difficulties might be tough.